 Discover the Right HEPA Filter Vacuum For You

 We offer a variety of HEPA industrial vacuum cleaners at Goodway Technologies.
-You can choose from a variety of configurations to meet virtually any cleaning need.
+You can choose from various configurations to meet virtually any cleaning need.
 These systems provide incredible filtration performance.
-Suitable for cleaning sensitive areas, lead dust particles, silica dust, and more.
+Suitable for cleaning sensitive areas, lead dust particles, silica dust, lithium, and more.

-Use this guide to find out if a HEPA filter vacuum is right for you.
+Use this guide to determine if a HEPA filter vacuum is right for you.

 DID YOU KNOW?

 To give you an idea of how small a micron is, consider that human hair is about 100 microns wide.
 A tobacco smoke particle is usually between .01 to 1 micron, and most bacteria particles fall in the .35 to 10-micron range.

 Any particles smaller than 10 microns are invisible to the human eye.
 So a particle of only .3 microns is tiny, and HEPA filters can capture many particulates of that size.